Michael Sata: 2006 election and afterwards

 Sata was arrested in early December 2006, accused of making a false declaration of his assets when applying to run for president in August, along with other charges.
 He was questioned by police and released on bail.
-If convicted, he could have received a prison sentence of least two years.
-As a convict, he would also be unable to hold public office.
 Sata said the charges were politically motivated, and in court he pleaded not guilty to them.
 On 14 December, the charges were dropped on the grounds that the declaration of assets was not made under oath.

 On 15 March 2007, Sata was deported from Malawi shortly after arrival.
 Sata said that he was only there to meet with the business community, and alleged that the Zambian government had effected the deportation by falsely claiming that Sata was in Malawi to assist that country's former president, Bakili Muluzi.
 The Zambian government denied this, while the Malawian government gave no explanation for Sata's deportation.
 On 6 April, Sata's lawyer said that he had initiated a lawsuit against the Malawian government for violating his rights.

 After losing his passport in London in late 2007, Sata was issued another; however, on 10 November 2007, Minister of Home Affairs Ronnie Shikapwasha announced that Sata's passport was withdrawn temporarily because he had obtained the new passport without following the necessary procedures and proving that he needed a new passport.
 Shikapwasha said that an investigation would follow, that Sata had been interrogated, and that he could face arrest.

 Sata suffered a heart attack on 25 April 2008 and was evacuated to Milpark Hospital in Johannesburg, South Africa, where he was said to be in stable condition on 26 April.
 He reconciled with President Mwanawasa in May 2008.